 Pioneers is for 10 and upwards and meets in the Choir vestry within the church.
-They meet on the 1st and 2nd Sunday of the month.
+They usually meet on the 1st and 2nd Sunday of the month.
 On the 1st Sunday they are encouraged to join the congregation for communion.
-The aim of this group is to keep the young people's interest and to help them explore their belief by bible study and chatting about how it changes their lives.
+The aim of this group is to keep the young people's interest and to help them explore their belief by bible study and discussing how it influences their lives.

 Last weekend I attended a Synod Youth Exec meeting at Avon Tyrrell to discuss all the important matters from last year and for the future.
 We stayed in one of the lodges, this was great fun because it was very spacious so we all had our own space.